Tips for library research

 - Use our Library Catalogue to find books at Concordia Library, including both print and online books or chapters.

 - Try Worldcat to search libraries worldwide, and Other Library Catalogues to locate books at McGill or other Montreal libraries.

-- Use Google Books to search inside the pages of books, then use a CLUES Title Search to find out if we own the book you want.
+- Use Google Books to search inside the pages of books, then use a Title Search in our Library Catalogue to find out if we own the book you want.
 If we don't own the book use Interlibrary Loans or other library services

 - Related Library Services to find out how to obtain material from other libraries.

-*Warning: Though books (or book chapters/essays) can prove to be useful sources for your literature review, it will take more judgment and evaluation on your part to determine if they qualify as part of your required scholarly/academic sources.
+*Warning: Though books (or book chapters/essays) can prove to be useful sources for your literature review, it will take more judgment and evaluation on your part to determine if they qualify as part of your peer-reviwed research.
 See Help EVALUATING sources for some general guidelines.

 Virtually all of the tools listed on this page can help you find material about the research method(s) uch as observation, interviewing and more.